kubernetes-sigs/cluster-api-provider-packet/docs/layer2/layer2_support.md

      Bonded bool `json:"bonded,omitempty"`
      // convert port to layer 2. is false by default on new devices. changes result in /ports/id/convert/layer-[2|3] API calls
      Layer2 bool `json:"layer2"`
-     // IPAddress configurations associated with this port
+     // Network configurations for the port
-     // These are typically IP Reservations carved out of VRF.
-     IPAddresses []IPAddress `json:"ip_addresses,omitempty"`
+     Network []Network `json:"networks"`
 }
-// IPAddress represents an IP address configuration type IPAddress struct {
+// IPAddress represents an IP address configuration type Network struct {
     // Addresses to reserve for these ports.
     // for eg: can be carved out of a VRF IP Range.
     Address string `json:"address"`
     // VLANs for EM API to find by vxlan, project, and metro match then attach to device.
 OS userdata template will also configure this VLAN on the bond device
-    VXLANID int `json:"vxlanId,omitempty"`
+    VXLAN int `json:"vxlan,omitempty"`
-    // IP Address of the gateway
-    Gateway string `gateway,omitempty`
-    // Subnet Size for per machine
+    // AssignmentRange is the range of IP addresses to assign to the machine from the specified IP address range.
+    // for eg: if the IP address range is 10.60.10.0/24 , the assignment range can be '10.60.10.2-10.60.10.8'
+    // If not specified, the first available IP address from the IP address range will be assigned.
+    // This is useful when you want to reserve some IP addresses for other purposes for eg Gateways, DNS etc.
     // +optional
+    AssignmentRange string `json:"assignmentRange,omitempty"`
+    // AddressType is the type of address to assign to the machine.
+It can be either Internal or External.
+    // kubebuilder:validation:Enum=Internal;External
-    SubnetSize string `json:"subnetSize,omitempty"`
+    AddressType string `json:"addressType,omitempty"`
 }

 // RouteSpec defines the static route configuration for a PacketMachine.